JVLegend/JVLegend.github.io/cv.md

 <!-- Content -->
 <h2 id="content">Quick BIO</h2>
-<p>João Victor Dias is a Senior Vice President of Data Science and Analytics at Captalys and coordinates the Artificial Intelligence area of the Innovation Group in Ophthalmology at the Hospital das Clínicas de São Paulo.</p>
+<p>João Victor Dias is a Data Science and Analytics Senior Manager and coordinates the Artificial Intelligence area of the Innovation Group in Ophthalmology at the Hospital das Clínicas de São Paulo.</p>

 <p>He has experience in creating Data Science teams, leading them and teaching new managers/directors how to make them successful. he also helps saving data/analytics teams and areas from serious problems.<p>